Find out how we are supporting University staff through the cost of living crisis.

 Low-cost food options on campus

-We are working with our caterers to ensure there are subsidised low-cost food options on campus, and have provided a range of vegan and vegetarian hot meals for £2 over winter 2022 and spring 2023 in Eat Central.
+We are working with our caterers to ensure there are subsidised low-cost food options on campus, and provide a hot meal for £2 for staff and students.

 You can also download the Too Good to Go App, which saves you money and minimises food waste.
 You can pick up a magic bag daily from Tortilla, ACCA, Dhaba, Sussex Innovation Centre and Eat Central.
 Ordered through the Too good to go app you can pay and reserve a magic bag from as little as £2.
 The contents are made up from the food cooked that day and can have a retail value up to £10.